 Meaning

-“True individual freedom cannot exist without economic security and independence.
-People who are hungry and out of a job are the stuff of which dictatorships are made.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+The message behind “True individual freedom cannot exist without economic security and independence.
+People who are hungry and out of a job are the stuff of which dictatorships are made.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme